Best AI Tools Worth Paying For: Honest Picks After Testing 50+ Apps

 If you are trying to decide between the major AI assistants, our ChatGPT vs Claude vs Gemini comparison breaks down exactly where each one excels.

-What students love:
+What students appreciate:

-Our tip: Use Claude for writing and reasoning.
+My take: Use Claude for writing and reasoning.
 Use ChatGPT for everything else.

 Pricing: Free (limited).
 Pro at $20/month.